-It might be 3pm, 10am or even 9pm, it doesn’t matter what time of day it is, because cravings are real – and different from hunger.
+It might be 3pm, 10am or even 9pm, it doesn’t matter what time of day it is because cravings are real – and different from hunger.
 They’re usually for something specific.
-Like milk chocolate, a brownie and cappuccino, a cheesy pizza and coke, chicken schnitzel and chips or peanut butter.
+Like milk chocolate, banana bread and cappuccino, a cheesy pizza and coke, chicken schnitzel and chips or peanut butter.

-The thing is, sometimes rather than just something your head has told you you have a hankering for, they’re actually a way of your body signaling it needs something extra.
+The thing is, sometimes rather than just something your head has told you you have a hankering for, they’re actually a way of your body signalling it needs something extra.

-If your cravings are making you feel out of control around food and like you need some extra direction, check out my online program to end binge and emotional eating, Keep It Real.
+If your cravings are making you feel out of control around food and like you need some extra direction, check out my online program to end binge and emotional eating, Binge Free Academy.

 But if you’re just curious about what your cravings could be pointing to, behold…